bocoup/web-platform-contribution-guide/src/index.rst

-February 2020

-Version 0.1

-Various Authors [1]_
+February 2020 / Version 0.1 /  Various Authors [1]_

-Web Platform Contribution Guide
+WEB PLATFORM CONTRIBUTION GUIDE
 ===============================

 Getting started with a history, skill guide and how-to of web standards.